isomerpages/pmo-nptd/media-centre/speeches/_posts/2021-02-26-speech-by-minister-indranee-rajah-on-population-at-the-committee-of-supply-debate-2021.md

 * We increased the attendance capacity for wedding receptions and solemnisations to 100, so couples can celebrate with more loved ones.

 * We introduced the $3,000 Baby Support Grant (BSG) in October for Singaporean couples who have a child in these two years.
 This is over and above the Baby Bonus Cash Gift.
-Almost 10,000 families have benefitted<sup>1</sup>.
+Almost 10,000 families have benefited<sup>1</sup>.
 We hope this gives some reassurance to couples to proceed with their parenthood plans.

 The pandemic has also brought about opportunities.
 COVID-19 showed that flexible work arrangements (FWAs) are feasible, and help parents to manage their responsibilities at work and at home. **Mr Louis Ng** asked if we could introduce additional leave for parents to care for sick children.

 Any leave enhancement, even if unpaid or temporary, could affect employers’ operations and parents’ employability, and must be reviewed with other requests for leave enhancements.
 It is more difficult to introduce such changes in the current challenging economic climate.
 FWAs on the other hand, are a pragmatic approach to meeting the needs of employers and workers, so that is something we can look at.

-I agree that we need to lock in gains in FWA usage, since the vast majority of employers now offer it.
+I agree that we need to lock in the gains of FWAs, since the vast majority of employers now offer it.
 We are studying the effects of increased use of FWAs, and how to keep such practices.
 Meanwhile, we urge employers to continue to offer FWAs to achieve better work-life harmony while at the same time meeting business needs.

 **Ms Denise Phua** suggested many ways to improve our Total Fertility Rate (TFR).
 Our TFR has been below replacement levels for years. **<u>In 2020, our TFR was 1.10, which is a historic low.</u>** We are in a similar predicament as East Asian societies like South Korea and Taiwan, and Scandinavian countries known for achieving good fertility outcomes, like Finland and Norway.
 They also experienced a drop in TFR, and some are at historic lows too.
 Raising fertility is an uphill task for advanced societies, but we must continue to support those who wish to marry and have children.